RossWaters40718/Graph-it_Easy/README.md

 Once The Plot Has Finished, The Plot Can Be Saved To A File And Reloaded Back To The Graph At Any Time.
-View The TDS210.png File For An Example.
+View The TDS210.png File For An Example Of How The Graph Looks.